ivan-kud/ivan-kud/README.md

 * Since October 2023 I have been working as an NLP engineer.

-* Base Stack: Python, NLP, Docker, FastAPI, Streamlit.
+* Skills: LM pre-training, inference optimization, hallucination detection, AI assistants, RAG, research.

-* NLP Stack: HuggingFace, Langchain, LM pre-training, AI assistants, RAG, research.
+* Stack: PyTorch, HuggingFace, Langchain, Docker, FastAPI, Streamlit.

 <!--
 **ivan-kud/ivan-kud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.